dusty-nv/jetson-utils/README.md

 ### Building from Source

-jetson-utils is typically built as a submodule of the [jetson-inference](https://github.com/dusty-nv/jetson-inference), but it can also be compiled/installed standalone:
+jetson-utils is typically built as a submodule of [jetson-inference](https://github.com/dusty-nv/jetson-inference), but it can also be compiled/installed standalone:

 ``` bash
 git clone https://github.com/dusty-nv/jetson-utils